eric-wang-8576/cpp/blackjack/README.md

-To set up the game, run the following commands in the root directory
+To set up the game, run the following commands in this directory

 ```
 mkdir build